-Medical Scientist Training Program interviews are conducted October through January, beginning on Thursday afternoon at 4:30 p.m. the day before medical school interviews begin.
-MSTP candidates have two faculty interviews, a director's interview and a student interview on Friday morning.
+Medical Scientist Training Program interviews are conducted October through January, beginning on Thursday afternoon at 3:45 p.m. the day before medical school interviews begin.
+MSTP candidates have two faculty interviews, a director's interview and a student interview on Friday morning or Thursday afternoon.
 These interview sessions provide the opportunity to discuss research experiences and explore various training opportunities available at Baylor College of Medicine.
 All offers of acceptance to the MSTP are fully funded and will be extended twice during the interview season.

 Acceptance and Funding

 Baylor College of Medicine is one of 50 institutions awarded a competitive Medical Scientist Training Program grant from the National Institutes of Health.
 The grant offers students funded medical and graduate education through the combined M.D./Ph.D.
 Program.
 About 100 students in various phases of training are currently supported by the MSTP grant as well as institutional and endowment funds.

 Admission is highly competitive, and selection is based on interviews, letters of recommendation, volunteer and extracurricular activities, demonstrable research interest and ability, MCAT scores, and GPA.
 Acceptance to the MSTP at BCM does not require separate application to the Graduate School, nor is application to a specific graduate program necessary upon entering the program.